 - Set the timer for 1 minute.

-- With a slotted spoon, lift out each peach and put straight into ice water to stop any cooking.
+- With a slotted spoon, lift out each peach and put it straight into ice water to stop any cooking.
+Repeat with each peach.

-- Let them set in the cold water while you remove one at a time to peel.
+- Let all peaches cool in ice water while you peel one peach at a time.

 - Starting at the top near the stem, gently pull down on the skin of the peach with our fingers to get the peeling started.
 The peels should come right off!
 If an area is stuck, use a paring knife to remove it.